+In his early bands, Tas was introduced to the great Sun Records sound and the country blues that later served as a counterpoint to the rock-blues he idolized as did so many young aspiring guitar players of his time.
 Cru grew up in a very musical and generally unquirky family (except for him).
-Unlike his talented brother and sisters, he did not pursue music in school instead exploring and developing his talent taking up with a rougher crowd of self-taught musician where he was introduced to the Sun Records heroes of that day.
-Cru's first foray into the blues came after leaving the US Navy when he was asked to join a band formed by a former shipmate named Delray Streeter, a bluesman of unlimited bravado and attitude but limited singing and harmonica skills.
-Streeter was raised in El Dorado, Arkansas and claimed a rich blues heritage from his upbringing.
-This partnership, though shot-lived, proved to be very influential as Streeter's repertoire tended toward the older and much rawer country blues.
-Cru's schooling in country blues later served him well and is infused into his original songs along with his rock-blues influences.
+Unlike his talented brother and sisters, he did not pursue music in school.
+A brief attempt to play the trombone abruptly ended after being kicked by his 7th grade music teacher who’s name actually was A (Alden) Sharpe!
+Tas says he deserved it.
+Instead Cru explored and developed his talent by taking up with a rougher crowd of older, self-taught musicians where he was introduced to the songs of the Sun Records legends.
+His first foray into the blues came after leaving the US Navy when he was asked to join a band formed by a former shipmate named Delray Streeter, an Arkansas-raised bluesman with boundless bravado and attitude but rather limited singing and even lesser harmonica skills.
+This partnership, though short-lived, proved to be very influential as Streeter's repertoire tended toward the older, rough-hewn country blues.
+Cru's schooling in country blues later served him well and is heard in his original songs along with the Sun Records and, of course his rock-blues influences.